 A Leave of Absence Request Form should be filled out by the student for any early dismissal, or full day absence the student plans to take.
 The form should be submitted to the clinical site supervisor.
 The student and the clinical supervisor should agree upon a make-up day and time to be completed after the absence has occurred.
-The clinical supervisor should approve the absence.
+The clinical supervisor should approve of the absence.
 Grades for a Practicum will not be issued until the absence is made up.
 The HIT Clinical Coordinator can be consulted before a request is granted and will review and follow up on all requests granted to any student.
 In the event a student is tardy, this form should also be filled out and a make-up time agreed upon by the student and the instructor.
 The completed form will be placed in the student files.

 Student Name:

-Date leave form submit tted:
+Date leave form submitted:

-Date/time of leave requ nested: +
+Date/time of leave requested: +

-Reason for request of le eave:
+Reason for request of leave:

+Request approved by:

 Request approved by: Clinical Supervisor Date

-Request reviewed by: HIT Clinical Coordinator Date
+Request reviewed by:

+HIT Clinical Coordinator Date

 Date and time absence will be made up

-I agree to make up clin ical time missed due to absence ce during the date and time listed above.
+I agree to make up clinical time missed due to absence de luring the date and time listed above e.

 Student signature Date

-The student has success sfully made up the time for the e absence listed above e.
+The student has successfully made up the time for the ab osence listed above.

 Student signature Date

 Clinical Supervisor Date

-HIT Clinical Coordinat tor Date
+HIT Clinical Coordinator